-- In order for utilities to harness the power of data, internal and external collaboration on collective data must be made smoother, simpler, and more secure.
+- To harness the power of their data, utilities must make internal and external collaboration smoother, simpler, and more secure.

-- For most utilities, building in-house data services to cover the collection, storage, and analysis of their data isn’t feasible.
+- Building in-house data services to cover the collection, storage, and analysis of their data isn’t feasible for most utilities.

 - The solution to the gap between IT capacity and demand is using secure data collaboration tools to streamline access and provide robust security.

-- The Intertrust Platform is designed to make data operations easier and enable secure data collaboration across the organization and with external partners.
+- The Intertrust Platform is designed to make data operations easier.
+It enables secure data collaboration across the organization and with external partners.

 The rise of the digital utility

 Power utilities are positioned to be one of the leading beneficiaries of the growing digital and data revolution.
 Yet, currently, they are lagging when it comes to digitalization.
-This means that utilities are missing out on the considerable potential benefits from data-driven deployments, such as:
+This means that utilities are missing out on the considerable potential benefits from data-driven deployments, including:

-- Service delivery improvement: Better data collection and analytics can improve certain factors, including outage prevention and customer pricing optimization.
+- Service delivery improvement: Better data collection and analytics can influence outage prevention and optimize customer pricing.

 - Cost reduction: Predictive maintenance, load optimization, monitoring crew productivity, and reducing line-loss are all ways that power utilities can trace cost leakages and eliminate them.

-- Broadened revenue streams: The market for new products in the field of digital energy, such as smart home energy management, is already worth billions and is growing every year.
-The data held by utilities gives them a natural advantage in creating and marketing similar products.
+- Broadened revenue streams: The huge market for new products in the field of digital energy is growing every year.
+This market, which includes smart home energy management, is already worth billions.
+The data held by utilities gives them a natural advantage in creating and marketing smart products.

-- Smart grid management: The distributed power generation of the future requires a flexible digital infrastructure that utilizes a vast amount of data to manage power production and distribution.
+- Smart grid management: The distributed power generation of the future requires a flexible digital infrastructure with vast amounts of data to manage power production and distribution.

 To take full advantage of the opportunities provided by digital transformation, utilities must embrace data’s potential and become digital utilities.